Top 10 New Zealand Food Experiences You Want to Enjoy

 Address: 5 Willoughby St, Paeroa 3600, New Zealand

-When a restaurant describes themselves as “one part local, one part global, and one part special sauce, infusing fresh local produce with far-flung ideas to create dishes which will often surprise and always delight”, you immediately take notice.
+When a restaurant describes itself as “one part local, one part global, and one part special sauce,” you take notice.

-Bistronomy, in the heart of Napier’s dining district, combines modern techniques with unique local produce to create exceptional lunches and dinners.
+Located in the heart of Napier’s dining district, Bistronomy combines modern techniques with unique local produce to create exceptional lunches and dinners.

-With a seasonal menu and creative cooking techniques, expect to see familiar ingredients frozen and in interesting combinations, to create food worth talking about and coming back for more.
+Expect to see familiar ingredients in interesting combinations, to create food worth talking about and coming back for more.

-Bistronomy is worthy of a pilgrimage to Napier.
-Food lovers will delight in this five star cuisine which is on par with Michelin starred restaurants.
+The experience is modern fine dining worthy of a pilgrimage to Napier.
+Food lovers will delight in this five-star cuisine, which is on par with Michelin-starred restaurants.

 Bistronomy